 The CA has implemented policies designed to help verify the identity and trustworthiness of its personnel.
 Furthermore, the CA evaluates the performance of its staff to help confirm that they perform their duties in a satisfactory manner.

 All individuals appointed to any trusted role must meet the following requirements:

 - Be employees of or contractor/vendor of the CA and bound by terms of employment or contract;

 - Have successfully completed an appropriate training program;

 - Have demonstrated the ability to perform their duties;

 - Have no other duties that would interfere or conflict with their responsibilities as defined in section 5.2.1; and

 - Have not been previously relieved of trusted role duties for reasons of negligence or non performance of duties.

 5.3.2 Background Check Procedures

-Prior to personnel assuming a Trusted Role, the CA shall conduct background checks (in accordance with local privacy laws) which will include a reasonable subset of the following:
+Prior to personnel assuming a trusted role, the CA shall in acoordance with its Employee Background Checks policy conduct background checks which will include a reasonable subset of the following: